malishav/OSCOAP/draft-selander-ace-object-security-05.md

 However, some options which are encrypted need to be present in the protected CoAP message to support certain proxy functions.
 A CoAP option which may be both encrypted in the COSE object of the protected CoAP message, and also unencrypted as CoAP option in the protected CoAP message, is called "duplicate".
 The "encrypted" value of a duplicate option is intended for the destination endpoint and the "unecrypted" value is intended for a proxy.
 The unencrypted value is not integrity protected.

 * The Max-Age option is duplicate.
 The unencrypted Max-Age SHOULD have value zero to prevent caching of responses.
 The encrypted Max-Age is used as defined in {{RFC7252}} taking into account that it is not accessible proxies.

 * The Observe option is duplicate.
 If used, then the encrypted Observe and the unencrypted Observe SHALL have the same value.
-The Observe option as used here targets the requirements of Section 3.2 of {{I-D.hartke-core-e2e-security-reqs}}.
+The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}}.

+* The block options Block1 and Block2 are duplicate.
+The encrypted block options enable end-to-end secure fragmentation of payload into blocks and protected information about the fragmentation (block number, last block, etc.) such that each block in ordered sequence from the first block can be verified as they arrive.
+The unencrypted block options allow for arbitrary proxy fragmentation operations which cannot be verified by the endpoints, but can be restricted in size since the encrypted options allow for secure fragmentation of very large messages.
+For more details about blockwise, see {{sec-considerations}}.

-Specifications of new CoAP options SHOULD specify if the option is duplicate and how it are processed with OSCOAP.
+Specifications of new CoAP options SHALL define if the new option is duplicate and how it are processed with OSCOAP.
 New COAP options SHOULD NOT be duplicate.